 CSH therapy® works especially well for women who have trouble spots around their thighs, waist and hips – the areas where fat is often most stubborn.

-Since 2002, Absolute Wellness has helped more than 2,500 clients achieve their ideal weight with a 99 per cent success rate.
+Since 2002, Absolute Wellness has helped thousands of clients achieve their ideal weight with a 99 per cent success rate.
 Check out their testimonials, or read more about what our CSH therapy® program is about.

 *Results may vary between individuals.